 In archives, Provenance is the "biography" of a collection.
-It includes information of when the collection came into being, who created it, and its ownership history.
+It includes information of how and when the collection was created, who created it, and who has owned it over time.

 A finding aid is a document that describes an archival collection.
 It usually includes an abstract of a collection's contents, a history of the collection, and an inventory of materials in the collection.
 WSU's finding aids are available online as PDFs on the Archives collections page.

 The archivist must processes a collection before making it available for researchers to use.

 Library books are organized on shelves by subject and discoverable through a catalog record.
 Archives collections are organized by provenance (their origin) and then described in a finding aid.

 A book or journal is carefully organized and edited.
 An archival collection may be idiosyncratic.
 It may be the product of many different people gathering materials at various times.
 There may be gaps in information or unexpected surprises.
 A typical archival collection includes multiple boxes of papers, photographs, or printed materials.